jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 ![Click Add A Builder](/tutorials/jazzrtc/images/add_builder.png "Click add a builder")

 4. Create a stage to build your application:
-    * Click the default **MyStage** name and change the name of this stage to `Build`.
+    1. Click the default **MyStage** name and change the name of this stage to `Build`.
-    * Leave the INPUT tab settings at their defaults.
+    2. Under the **INPUT** tab, use the default settings.
 Be sure to enter your account password where indicated.
-	* Under the JOBS tab, click **ADD JOB** and then **Build**.
+	3. Under the **JOBS** tab, click **ADD JOB** and then click **Build**.
 Select the **Ant** builder type.
-	  * In **Working Directory**, type the folder that contains your code; for example,  `WordCounter`.
-When the project is loaded in the Rational Team Concert client, this folder automatically maps to an Eclipse project.
+    4. In the **Working Directory** field, type the name of the folder that contains your code; for example, `WordCounter`.
+When the project is loaded in the Rational Team Concert client, this folder maps to an Eclipse project automatically.
-	  * In **Build Archive Directory** field, type the directory where the build output files are archived as part of the build result.
+    5. In the **Build Archive Directory** field, type the directory where the build output files are archived as part of the build result.
-      * Select the **Enable unit tests** check box so that you can run the test cases during a build.
+    6. Select the **Enable unit tests** check box so that you can run the test cases during a build.
-    * Click **Save**.
+    7. Click **Save**.
 ![Add Builder](/tutorials/jazzrtc/images/configure_builder.png "Add Builder")

 6. Click **ADD STAGE**.
 The Stage Configuration page opens.
 ![Click Add A New Stage](/tutorials/jazzrtc/images/add_deployer.png "Click add a new stage")

 7. Create a stage to deploy your application to Bluemix:
-    * Click the default **MyStage** name and change the name of this stage to `Deploy to dev`.
+  1. Click the default **MyStage** name and change the name of this stage to `Deploy to dev`.
-    * Leave the INPUT tab settings at their defaults.
-	* Under the JOBS tab, click **ADD JOB** and then **Deploy**.
+  2. Under the **INPUT** tab, use the default settings.
-	  * This job will use the settings provided by the `manifest.yml` file, included as part of the project.
-All of the values, except for the hostname, can be used directly as provided.
+  3. Under the **JOBS** tab, click **ADD JOB** and then click **Deploy**.
+This job will use the settings that the `manifest.yml` file, which is included as part of the project, provides.
+You can use all of the values as provided, except for the hostname.
+The hostname is used to define your application's URL and must be unique for each application deployed that is deployed on Bluemix.
-	  * The hostname is used to define your application's URL and needsto be unique for each application deployed that is deployed on Bluemix.
-Override the host with the `-n` option in the `cf push` command as below.
+  4. Override the host with the `-n` option in the cf push command, as shown in the following image.
-    * Click **Save**.
+  5. Click Save.
 ![Add Deployer](/tutorials/jazzrtc/images/configure_deployer.png "Add Deployer")

-9. Click the play button at the top of the Build stage to see your project built and deployed for the first time.
+9. At the top of the Build stage, click the **Play** icon to build and deploy your project for the first time.
 The build process takes a couple of minutes.
 When you see a green circle, the app is live.
 ![Successful Build](/tutorials/jazzrtc/images/build1_success.png "Successful Build")

-10. Click the application link to verify that the app is running.
+10. Verify that the app is running by clicking the application link.
 ![Application](/tutorials/jazzrtc/images/app.png "Application")

 ---
 ##Add the Delivery Pipeline service

-Add the Delivery Pipeline service to the app.
-The service allows you to use several of the build and deployment capabilities later.
+Add the Delivery Pipeline service to the app so that you can use several of the build and deployment capabilities later.

-1. Click the running instance of you app to view it from Bluemix.
+1. Click the running instance of you app to view it in Bluemix.
 If prompted, enter your IBM id and password.
 ![Bluemix Instance](/tutorials/jazzrtc/images/running_instance.png "Bluemix Instance")

 2. From the new app's overview page, click **ADD A SERVICE**.

 3. In the DevOps category, select **Delivery Pipeline**.

-4. Leave the settings for Space and App as is.
+4. Leave the settings for Space and App as they are.
 Click **CREATE**.

 The Delivery Pipeline service is added to your Bluemix space.